It’s time for a cookout and everyone loves food on a stick!

 Peel and devein:

-If the salmon has a thinner “belly” save for another use, or double it up on itself to create a thicker piece.
+If the salmon has a thinner “belly” trim and save for another use, or double it up on itself to create a thicker piece.

 Remove the little abductor muscle from: